lgp171188/launchpad/charm/launchpad-librarian/README.md

 1. As `stg-launchpad@launchpad-bastion-ps5.internal`, run `lpndt
    service-start buildd-manager` to start `buildd-manager, then (after a minute) `lpndt service-start cron-fdt` to enable all cron jobs.

+## Clearing librarian storage

+If you have reset the associated database, then it may be useful to clear the librarian's storage as well, since the IDs used for stored files will no longer exist in the database.
+To do this, run:

+    juju run-action --wait launchpad-librarian/leader clear-storage host=launchpadlibrarian.test

+The value passed to `host=` must match the hostname part of the `librarian_download_url` configuration option.